 As a young, emerging leader I learned a four-step process to deal with these situations.
 It was so helpful.
 Later, I developed a better process and put it in the context of coaching.
 I call it: Coaching for Performance Improvement.

 I have great luck with this process.
 Be sincere.
 Express your desire to see the individual be successful.
 Most often, the performance improved.
 When it doesn’t, you can spin off into progressive discipline or adverse action.
-Following the Coaching for Performance Improvement will lay a solid foundation for these other processes.
+Following the Coaching for Performance Improvement will lay a solid foundation for difficult conversations

 Here are the eight steps: